YCWangVince/Mnist-GAN-API/README.md

 This is a simple GAN to generate handwritten numbers based on famous Mnist Dataset, a project mission for USTC Python and Deep Learning course.

-The code is test on an RTX2080ti GPU workstation, with a Intel-i7 8750 CPU, 32GB RAM and Ubuntu16.04 system.
+The code is tested on an RTX2080ti GPU workstation, with a Intel-i7 8750 CPU, 32GB RAM and Ubuntu16.04 system.
 The code built on an environment with Python3.6 and CUDA10, with PyTorch structure.
 The Dataset comes from a popular handwritten number dataset Mnist, built by LeCun et al. http://yann.lecun.com/exdb/mnist/ The code utilizes 60,000 images from the Dataset to train the network.